evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/codecs.rst

 .. versionchanged:: 3.4
    The ``'surrogatepass'`` error handlers now works with utf-16\* and utf-32\* codecs.

-.. versionadded:: 3.5
-   The ``'namereplace'`` error handler.

-.. versionchanged:: 3.5
-   The ``'backslashreplace'`` error handlers now works with decoding and translating.

 The set of allowed values can be extended by registering a new named error
 handler: